tprrt/blog/content/2020-09-08_busybox-chrt-dissection.rst

    SCHED_IDLE min/max priority     : 0/0
    SCHED_DEADLINE min/max priority : 0/0

-   $ pidof firefox
+   pidof firefox
    6987 6851 6825 6816 6800 6771 6767 6761 6720 6611

-   $ chrt -p 6987
+   chrt -p 6987
    pid 6987's current scheduling policy: SCHED_OTHER
    pid 6987's current scheduling priority: 0

-   $ sudo chrt -f -p 1 6987
+   sudo chrt -f -p 1 6987
-   $ chrt -p 6987
+   chrt -p 6987
    pid 6987's current scheduling policy: SCHED_FIFO
    pid 6987's current scheduling priority: 1

-Busybox provides an applet which size, once compiled, and ten times smaller than that of the binary implementation and with some limitations.
+`Busybox`_ provides an applet which size, once compiled, and ten times smaller than that of the binary implementation and with some limitations.

 The dissection
 ==============

-The implementation of the *chrt* applet is in the file `util-linux/chrt.c <https://elixir.free-electrons.com/busybox/1.32.0/source/util-linux/chrt.c>`_ that containing several functions which are called in the main function of this applet.
+The implementation of the *chrt* applet is in the file `util-linux/chrt.c`_ that containing several functions which are called in the main function of this applet.

 The main function of this applet is divised in three main parts:
 - the first parses the command options